lf-hernandez/aws-certification-notes/associate/solutions-architect/README.md

 - Automatic transitions to tiered storage
 - Automatic expiration policies on objects cased on retention needs or clean up of incomplete multipart uploads

+### Object Lock

+Add an extra layer of protection against object changes and deletion.

+#### What is S3 Object Lock

+Feature that allows objects to be stored in a write once, read many (WORM) model.
+This ensures objects will not be deleted or modified for a fixed period of time or indefinitely.

+#### What is a retention period in relation to object lock

+Period of time for which lock settings on an object will be in place.
+S3 places a timestamp in the objects versions metadata to indicate when the retention period expires.

+#### What is a Legal Hold in relation to object lock

+Much like a retention period a legal hold prevents an object version from being overwritten or deleted with the exception that it doesn't have a fixed period of time.
+The lock settings will be in place until any user with a ```s3:PutObjectLegalHold``` permission decides to remove it.

+#### Modes

+##### ***Governance***

+Prevents alteration of retention settings and the ability modify or delete an object version by most users.
+Permissions must be assigned in order to alter the lock settings or object explicitly.

+##### ***Compliance***

+Prevents any alteration of lock settings or ability to modify or delete an object by all users (including root).

+### Glacier Vault Lock

+#### What is vault lock

+Similar to S3 Object Locks but applied to S3 Glacier.
+You can easily deploy and enforce compliance conrols for individual instances of S3 Glacier vaults with a **Value Lock policy**